-embed is a package that contains extra steps for the
+embed has extra steps for the

 step_lencode_mixed() estimate the effect of each of the factor levels on the outcome and these estimates are used as the new encoding.
 The estimates are estimated by a generalized linear model.
 This step can be executed without pooling (via